keep-starknet-strange/madara/benchmarking/README.md

 This is a collection of scripts and tools to benchmark Madara leveraging artillery.

+Start by installing dependencies using `yarn install`.

+## Running scripts
+- `yarn script:transfer` : Declare and deploy an ERC20 contract and transfer tokens between accounts

+## Running the benchmarks

 Steps to follow :
-- Install the dependencies using `yarn install`
 - Make sure you've built the project using `cd .. && cargo build release`
 - Run the benchmark using `yarn test:ci`.
   If it does not work, just run `sh ../scripts/run_node.sh` and in another terminal run `yarn test` where x is the benchmark you want to run.